Anatomy

 Unchecking an item removes that field from the activity stream feed view within the available posts.
 Users can use the newly added Select All/ Clear all buttons to more quickly narrow in on only the field changes they want to view.

-If a user has flagged a post, they can filter the stream by those posts using this toggle.
-The flagged toggle is updated to reflect its active state.
+When a user flags a post, they can filter the stream by those posts using the flagged toggle.
+The flagged toggle updates to reflect its active state.

 The “Filter sets” menu shows the first pre-defined group of filters.
 It can be configured to be present or not present on the UI.